gergelykovacs/designpatterns/README.md

 - [x] **State** allows an object to alter its behavior when its internal state changes.
 - [x] **Strategy** allows one of a family of algorithms to be selected on-the-fly at runtime.
 - [x] **Template Method** defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior.
-- [ ] **Visitor** separates an algorithm from an object structure by moving the hierarchy of methods into one object.
+- [x] **Visitor** separates an algorithm from an object structure by moving the hierarchy of methods into one object.

+#Further Plans

+### Non-GoF Patterns

+*Non Gang of Four* patterns will be implemented later.

+### Analysis and Application of Patterns

+Analysis, use case studies will be available later with pros and cons about application of Design Patterns together with examples on how to use them together to create a coherent and reusable implementations.